SKuczynski17/Stock_Analysis/README.md

 ### After Code Adjustment 2018
 ### VBA_Challenge_2018.png

-### We were able to cut down the time durastically.
+### We were able to cut down the time drastically.
 The 2017 code went from 0.53 seconds to run; down to 0.11 seconds.
 The 2018 code went from 0.54 seconds to run; down to 0.11 seconds.